 - A. All exhibits, 4-H, FFA, and Open Class must be entered on the proper form.
-Entry forms are requested to be received at the Extension Office by July 23rd.
-ABSOLUTELY NO OPEN CLASS ENTRY FORMS WILL BE ACCEPTED AFTER 5 PM ON TUESDAY, AUGUST 3RD. - B. 4-H, FFA, and Open Class exhibitors will receive computer printed entry tags upon arrival at the Fair.
-It is the exhibitors responsibility to determine if the information on the tag is correct and attach it correctly to the exhibit.
+Entry forms are requested to be received at the Extension Office by July 8th.
+ABSOLUTELY NO OPEN CLASS ENTRY FORMS WILL BE ACCEPTED AFTER 5 PM ON Wednesday, July 24th. - B. 4-H, FFA, and Open Class exhibitors will receive computer-printed entry tags upon arrival at the Fair.
+It is the exhibitor's responsibility to determine if the information on the tag is correct and attach it correctly to the exhibit.
 All entries must be completed, grown, or be of the current year's efforts to be eligible for competition. - C. Entries remain the property of the exhibitor who is also responsible for entry and removal.
-Niobrara County Fair and its management are not responsible for loss, theft, damage to, injury, or death of exhibits. - D. All entries displayed in the Exhibit Hall will be released at 9:00 a.m. on Saturday, and must be removed and the surrounding area cleaned by 10:00 am. - E. Junior Livestock exhibits will not be released on Saturday until clean-up is finished (except for cow-calf pairs, feeder calves and horses - which are released after judging.) - F. The Fair Board reserves the right to withhold premiums on any exhibit removed prior to release time. - G. The Fair Board also reserves the right to withhold premiums when livestock pens and stalls are not properly cleaned and approved by a Fair Board member, Superintendent.
-Extension or FFA Educator.
+Niobrara County Fair and its management are not responsible for the loss, theft, damage to, injury, or death of exhibits. - D. All entries displayed in the Exhibit Hall will be released at 9:00 a.m. on Saturday and must be removed and the surrounding area cleaned by 10:00 am. - E. Junior Livestock exhibits will not be released on Saturday until clean-up is finished (except for cow-calf pairs, feeder calves, and horses which are released after judging.) - F. The Fair Board reserves the right to withhold premiums on any exhibit removed before release time. - G. The Fair Board also reserves the right to withhold premiums when livestock pens and stalls are not properly cleaned and approved by a Fair Board member or Superintendent.